jacobhuynh/p2p-trade-bot/README.md

 ### ResearchAgent — `src/agents/researcher.py`

-**Placeholder — not yet implemented.** ESPN live news context is now handled by `SentimentAgent`.
-When built, this agent will additionally ingest injury reports and line-movement signals, returning a structured report that the orchestrator can use to adjust its synthesis.
+**Unused placeholder.** ESPN live news context is fully handled by `SentimentAgent`.
+This file is retained for reference but plays no role in the pipeline.

 ---